Saturday, 31 January 2015

 METHOD :

-Wash and marinate the chicken with a spice mix blending together yogurt, white pepper corns, green chillies, salt, turmeric, ginger & garlic pastes!
+Wash, marinate the chicken with a spice mix blending together plain yogurt, white pepper corns, green chillies, salt, turmeric, ginger & garlic pastes!
 Keep covered for 2 hours.

-Heat oil in a wok.
-Temper oil with the bayleaves, dry red chillies and the black pepper corns.
-Add the sliced onions.
-Fry until brown & crisp!
+Peel, wash, slice onions.
+Heat oil in wok, temper with bayleaves, dry red chillies and black pepper corns.
+Add the sliced onions, fry until brown & crisp!

-Add the marinated chicken with all the marinade.
+Add the marinated chicken with the marinade.
 Fry at medium to high heat for 3-5 minutes stirring continuously.
-Now lower the heat to minimal and cover.
-We have to uncover and stir every 4-5 minutes to avoid sticking.
+Now lower the heat to minimal, cover.
+We have to remove cover, stir every 4-5 minutes to avoid sticking.

-After about half an hour of cooking, the yogurt will release water, so you may not require to add water.
-I did add I coffee mug of water, slitted green chillies, cooked for another 10 minutes at low heat, without a cover!
+After half an hour of cooking, the yogurt would release water, you may not require to add water.
+I added a coffee mug of water, slitted green chillies, sugar, lemon juice, cooked for another 10 minutes at low heat, uncovered!

-Served with flatbread varieties, it tastes amazing!
-A salad has to go on the side!
+Served with flatbreads, it tasted great!
+A salad has to be there on the side!

 Sunday, 25 January 2015